cuulee/vuex-orm-benchmark/README.md

 # vuex-orm-benchmark

-This is a continuation of my [Medium Post](https://medium.com/@gdbate/structuring-vuex-modules-for-relationships-speed-and-durability-de25f7403643) on how I structure Vuex Modules.
-I had a lot of people suggest I use Vuex ORM after reading it, but Vuex ORM is what I tried first.
+This is a continuation of my [Medium Post](https://medium.com/@gdbate/structuring-vuex-modules-for-relationships-speed-and-durability-de25f7403643) on how I structure Vuex Modules for storing multiple records.
+A lot of people mentioned Vuex ORM as a good option, I did try it but it was too slow for my requirements.

-## History
+## Read Article

-I wanted to benchmark [Vuex ORM](https://vuex-orm.github.io/vuex-orm/) because when I was testing it for a work project I found it too slow to use.
-I do data visualization and manipulation where the modifications produce a lot of cascading changes, affecting a lot of records.
-I also "reload" the data a lot to bring it back to where it started.
-Vuex ORM is picking up a lot of steam and I want to see if it is a good solution given it's popularity.

-Check out the full record here.
+Check out the full article [here]().

 ## Project setup